Hydronic Pipe Sizing Calculator

 Size copper and steel pipe for hot water heating from BTU load per ASHRAE Fundamentals Ch.
 22 and Bell & Gossett methodology

-Free hydronic pipe sizing calculator for HVAC contractors, mechanical engineers, and plumbing designers.
-Enter the heating or cooling load in BTU/hr and the design temperature differential to get the required GPM, then find the smallest pipe size that meets both friction loss and velocity limits.
-Supports Copper Type L, Copper Type M, and Black Steel Schedule 40 pipe.
-Adjusts flow calculations for glycol solutions.
+Free hydronic pipe planning calculator for HVAC contractors, mechanical engineers, and plumbing designers.
+Enter the heating or cooling load in BTU/hr and the design temperature differential to screen required GPM, local straight-pipe friction, and velocity for Copper Type L, Copper Type M, and Black Steel Schedule 40.
+The app includes ASHRAE, ASTM, CDA, Dow, and Bell & Gossett source pointers, but the local pipe rows, C factors, glycol properties, and limits remain planning data that need current source, manufacturer, project, and qualified review.

 Expansion Tank Sizing Calculator →Calculate glycol performance penalties